Casey McQuiston

 Casey McQuiston (born January 21, 1991) is an American author of romance novels in the new adult fiction genre, best known for their (Note: McQuiston uses they/them pronouns.)
-New York Times best-selling debut novel Red, White & Royal Blue, in which the son of America's first female president falls in love with a prince of England, and sophomore book One Last Stop.
+New York Times best-selling debut novel Red, White & Royal Blue, in which the son of America's first female president falls in love with a prince of England, and the sapphic book One Last Stop.
 McQuiston made their debut in the young adult fiction genre with their book I Kissed Shara Wheeler which was released on May 3, 2022.
 They were included in Time magazine's 2022 Time 100 Next list.

 Personal life

 McQuiston was born on January 21, 1991 and grew up in Baton Rouge, Louisiana.

 They attended Louisiana State University and received a degree in journalism.
 Prior to publishing their first book, they waited tables, freelanced, and worked extensively in magazine publishing.
 McQuiston previously lived in Fort Collins, Colorado and currently lives in New York City.

 McQuiston is queer, non-binary, and uses they/them pronouns.
 However, some reference books and critical reports list them by their originally assigned pronouns she/her.
 McQuiston has expressed that they write romantic comedies about queer people because they grew up attending a conservative evangelical Christian school, and they want to write books that would have made them feel less isolated as a queer teenager.

 McQuiston has spoken about how ADHD affects their writing, describing the process as "impulse-driven" with scenes often written nonlinearly.
 After their father's death in 2014 and mental health problems in 2015, McQuiston turned to writing as a way to cope.